 This is used as an extension to the above.
 Still no clue as to why on earth the Vatican would want an academy for scientific research…

 Vatican Museums/ Art Galleries

-It looks like there isn’t really much of interest here… Well… nothing secretive anyway.
-They get around 4 million visitors a year and with that many people passing through it seems like a dangerous place to hide a secret.
+It looks like there isn’t really much of interest here… Well, nothing secretive anyway.
+They get around four million visitors a year and with that many people passing through it seems like a dangerous place to hide a secret.
 Some of it is general art galleries and such and a few bits are old papal apartments (Like the Borgia rooms).
-Unless whatever you’re looking for is under the floorboards you aren’t likely to find it here…
+Unless whatever you’re looking for is under the floorboards you aren’t likely to find it here.

-A vast and extensive collection of 75000 manuscripts and 1.1 million books… A hell of a lot and almost the perfect place to hide any document you don’t want found… However, most of this isn’t exciting and it’s just boring dull codexs and religious text etc…
+A vast and extensive collection of seventy five thousand manuscripts and one point one million books, a hell of a lot and almost the perfect place to hide any document you don’t want found.
+However, most of this isn’t exciting and it’s just boring dull codexs and religious text etc.

-Although they did discover The Secret History by Procopius in there around 1623… Which is very peculiar as someone at some point must have put it there… prior to 1448 the Vatican library was all over the place… so someone must have seen it when it was transported there… Plus there’s a good chance that any damning documents would have been destroyed long ago… And as for treasure?
+Although they did discover The Secret History by Procopius in there around 1623, which is very peculiar.
+Prior to 1448 the Vatican library was all over the place, so someone must have seen it when it was transported there.
+Plus there’s a good chance that any damning documents would have been destroyed long ago.
+And as for treasure?
 In a library?
 Ha ha… Not likely.

 The Vatican Secret Archives

 YES!
 That’s got to be it!
 That’s got to be it, I hear you cry.
 It’s got the word secret in it after all.
 I hate to burst your bubble but the Vatican archives aren’t actually that secret.
 They are an archive like any other and they have some very old manuscripts in there… Plus there are quite a high number of scholars, not all paid by the pope, pouring through there each year and they have an index so one of those scholars might have noticed something by now.